adriannafowler/wet-your-plants/journals/deon_nguyen.md

 created all the folders and files so that our group knows where to work in

+worked on the init.sql as a group mob coded to get it to what we like

 worked on the marketplace made a base code block

 marketplace has been moved to stretch goal will not be turned into final grade